Notifications

 It has been said for some time that if it were not for brexit, then there would be no Trump victory in 2016.
 Both, I believe, have links to Russia, with the goal of weakening and creating disunity in the West for Putin to invade Ukraine.
 Farage gloated his victory on brexit in speeches at Trump events during his 2016 campaign, selling the idea that americans could upset the establishment and change things.
 It is possible that the same facilitators of Farage are the same facilitators of Trump.

-Jeanne Mayell, raincloud, Lauren and 5 people reacted
+PamP, Jeanne Mayell, raincloud and 6 people reacted

 ReplyQuote